 Some artists are too nice for their own good.
 Some are too tough.
 Agnes Martin always paid the price of being both.
 Well before her death in 2004, she had become a museum piece and an ever so restrained one at that.
+She fell awkwardly for some between Abstract Expressionism and Minimalism, like Walter Darby Bannard.
 Yet her work in gray is both more solid and more varied than you may have dreamed.
-If you get tired of Pace's "Social Media" up the street, or if your cell reception fails, you may find yourself picking up signals.
+If you get tired of Pace's "Social Media" up the street or "Perpetual Revolution" elsewhere, or if your cell reception fails, you may find yourself picking up signals.

 If you sense a pattern of stubborn abstention, be grateful for it.
 Her twenty abstractions, all from the 1980s, are uncompromising, but in shades of gray.
 The gallery showed them at the time on 57th Street, but they look both more austere and more subtle.
 For starters, they do not skimp on size without overstatement.
 They weigh in at a pretty uniform six-foot square, reinforced by the large rooms, low lighting, and dark walls.
 Her use of pen as much as paint reinforces the scale, much as gesture did for postwar abstraction.